 No Date

 To, Sir/Madam,

 Please refer to your application I.D.
 No

-The information asked for cannot be supplied (i) (ii) due to following reasons :-
+The information asked for cannot be supplied due to (i) (ii)) following reasons :-

-2. As per Section 19 of the Right to Information appeal to the Appellate Authority within thirty day
+2. As per Section 19 of the Right to Information Act, 2005, you may file an appeal to the Appellate Authority within thirty days of the issue of this order.

 Yours faithfully, Authorized person